upb-lea/ElectricGrid.jl/docs/src/Env_Interaction.md

      0.020386045162012048

 The `control_type` of the source is chosen as classic in `mode => Step`.
 That means it is open loop and a step is given to the input resulting in an input voltage of `env.nc.parameters["grid"]["v_rms"]`.
-For more information about possible control modes, see `ClassicalController_Notebook` or [documentation](https://upb-lea.github.io/JuliaElectricGrid.jl/dev/classical/).
+For more information about possible control modes, see `ClassicalController_Notebook` or [documentation](https://upb-lea.github.io/ElectricGrid.jl/dev/classical/).

 ## The MultiController

-The `JEG` toolbox provides a more enhanced method to run an experiment with a specific number of steps and even more episodes.
+The `ElectricGrid` toolbox provides a more enhanced method to run an experiment with a specific number of steps and even more episodes.
 It is based in the `run` command provided by the [ReinforcementLeaning.jl/run](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningCore/src/core/run.jl) toolbox and, therefore, can be used to `learn` a control task or to `simulate` a fixed setup.

 First we take a look onto simulating the behaviour of an env without learning.
 Therefore, the `Simulate()` function from the `MultiController` is used.